tammy357/bioscribe-lab-companion/README.md

 -- 1. Set your current role context (usually ACCOUNTADMIN or SYSADMIN for setup) SET MY_USER_ROLE = CURRENT_ROLE();

--- 2. Grant usage on the hierarchy so the app can "see" the folders GRANT USAGE ON DATABASE BIO_HACK TO ROLE identifier($MY_USER_ROLE);
+-- 2. Grant usage on the hierarchy so the app can see the folders GRANT USAGE ON DATABASE BIO_HACK TO ROLE identifier($MY_USER_ROLE);
 GRANT USAGE ON SCHEMA BIO_HACK.LAB_DATA TO ROLE identifier($MY_USER_ROLE);